-The process of biogas generation is divided into stages:
+The process of biogas generation is divided into steps:

-Sewage is collected in municipal sewer systems and sent to treatment facilities.
-Further it is prepared and sent to sewage treatment plants.
-A number of biological processes are used in the digesters for fermentation and production of biogas.
-Hydrolysis is a process in which organic material dissolves in the digestive fluid.
-Then it undergoes intermediate stages of acidogenesis and acetogenesis, which create precursor molecules for methanogenesis.
+Wastewater is collected in municipal sewage systems and sent to a wastewater treatment plant.
+It is then prepared and sent to a wastewater treatment plant.
+Digesters use a number of biological processes to digest and produce biogas.
+Hydrolysis is a process in which organic material is dissolved in digestate.
+It then undergoes intermediate steps of acidogenesis and acetogenesis, which create precursor molecules for methanogenesis.
 Methanogens produce methane as a product.
-Biogas containing this biologically produced methane is contained in a gas storage tank - a gas storage facility.
-The gas storage system compensates for fluctuations in the production of biogas, as well as in its composition and pressure.
+The biogas containing this biologically produced methane is contained in a gas storage tank, the gas storage facility.
+The gas storage tank compensates for variations in biogas production as well as in its composition and pressure.

-- High electrical efficiency makes it possible to increase the amount of generated electricity per unit of waste biogas used.
-Electrical efficiency up to 43% and thermal efficiency up to 45%.
+Efficiency.
+The high electrical efficiency allows an increase in the amount of electricity generated per unit of wastewater biogas used.
+Electrical efficiency is up to 43% and thermal efficiency is up to 45%.

-- The LEANOX gas mixture control unit with the turbocharger bypass provides an optimal gas-to-air mixture ratio under operating conditions, thereby stabilizing the engine operation on the lean mixture and reducing the level of harmful emissions of exhaust gases to the atmosphere.
+Technology and innovation.
+The LEANOX gas mixture control unit with a turbocharger bypass ensures an optimal gas-air mixture ratio under operating conditions, thereby stabilizing the engine on a lean mixture and reducing the level of harmful exhaust gas emissions into the atmosphere.

-KTS Engineering will prepare a technically sound solution for your project on sewage gas, professionally mount and service GE Jenbacher gas generators.
-GE Jenbacher gas engines are known in the market for having the highest level of electrical efficiency, and in combination with professional service together with the KTS Engineering company inspire confidence to our customers in the stable return from their biogas plant.
+KTS Engineering will prepare technically competent solutions for your sewage gas project and professionally install and service INNIO Jenbacher gas generators.
+Gas engines INNIO Jenbacher is known on the market for having the highest level of electrical efficiency, and in combination with professional service KTS Engineering guarantees its customers a stable return on their biogas plant.